BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/11/index.md

 ### Stop Before We Crash

-Let's program that car to stop before we hit a wall.
+Let's program our car to stop before we hit a wall.
 We'll use what we have learned about the ultrasonic sensor to program our robot to do this.

 {% include youtube.html id='nqGW6I5kZv0' %}{:.block-based}